laruence/yaf/README.md

 ```

 ###view script
-The view script for default controller and default action is in the application/views/index/index.phtml, Yaf provides a simple view engineer called "Yaf_View_Simple", which supported the view template written by PHP.
+The view script for default controller and default action is in the application/views/index/index.phtml, Yaf provides a simple view engine called "Yaf_View_Simple", which support the view template written in PHP.

 ```php
 <html>